anemvamsi4/Brain-Tumor-Segmentation/README.md

 2. Place the dataset in the project folder.
 3. Open the notebook `BrainTumorSegmentation.ipynb`.
 4. Run all the cells to train the model and see results.

-## Results
-The model trains for 15 epochs.
-- It compares the predicted tumor area with the real one.
-- The training and validation loss graphs show the model's progress.
-- The final output shows the MRI scan with the **Ground Truth (Red)** and **Prediction (Green)**.

 ## Files
 - `BrainTumorSegmentation.ipynb`: The main code for training and testing.